A List of Helping Professions: Big Hearts, Big Opportunities

 A List of the 7 Top Helping Professions

 1. Clinical Mental Health Counseling

-The median annual wage for a mental health counselor is $42,840, with higher salaries found in the government sector and specialty hospitals, according to BLS.
+The median annual wage for a mental health counselor in 2018 is $44,630, with higher salaries found in the government sector and specialty hospitals, according to BLS.

 Marc Wilson, executive director of the online master's in clinical mental health counseling program at Southern New Hampshire University, said earning state licensure as a mental health counselor offers great advantages to practitioners, and the profession itself brings great rewards.